miklosme/papers/src/app/home.md

+# Daily Digest (February 4, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a bang:

+Are you ready to make some serious gains in the stock market?
+[MarketSenseAI](https://papers.miklos.dev/2502.00415) is here to revolutionize your portfolio.
+This powerhouse framework leverages multiple LLM agents to analyze everything from SEC filings to macroeconomic reports.
+The results?
+A jaw-dropping 125.9% return on S&P 100 stocks over two years.
+That's not just beating the market; it's leaving it in the dust!

+But wait, there's more!
+For those of you wrestling with the challenges of multi-agent coordination, [AsynCoMARL](https://papers.miklos.dev/2502.00558) is about to become your new best friend.
+This clever approach uses graph transformers to tackle scenarios with limited, asynchronous communication.
+Think Mars rovers collaborating on the Red Planet, folks.
+The kicker?
+It achieves similar success rates to leading baselines while using 26% fewer messages.
+Talk about efficiency!

+Now, let's talk accountability.
+In a world of data breaches and privacy concerns, [JustAct+](https://papers.miklos.dev/2502.00138) is stepping up to the plate.
+This framework empowers autonomous agents to create, share, and justify their actions based on dynamic policies.
+It's like giving your AI a built-in legal team, ensuring every move is above board and traceable.

+Concerned about the societal impact of generative AI?
+You're not alone.
+A [groundbreaking paper](https://papers.miklos.dev/2502.00648) argues that "agency" is the key to understanding both the perils and potential of these powerful tools.
+By expanding our theories of agency and incorporating them into agent-based models, we might just find a way to harness the benefits while mitigating the risks.

+Music lovers, this one's for you!
+[MACAT and MACataRT](https://papers.miklos.dev/2502.00023) are pushing the boundaries of AI-assisted music improvisation.
+These systems use small, personalized datasets to create unique, interactive musical experiences.
+It's like having an AI jam session partner that respects your artistic vision!

+But can LLMs be trusted to make fair decisions?
+A [new study](https://papers.miklos.dev/2502.00313) puts them to the test in resource distribution scenarios.
+The verdict?
+There's still work to be done.
+LLMs struggle with fundamental fairness concepts and often prioritize efficiency over equality.
+However, they perform better when selecting from predefined options rather than generating solutions from scratch.

+Finally, for the MARL aficionados out there, the [Composite Task Challenge (CTC)](https://papers.miklos.dev/2502.00345) is here to push your algorithms to the limit.
+This new benchmark specifically tests an agent's ability to use division of labor and cooperation, addressing a critical gap in existing testbeds.
+Spoiler alert: current methods struggle, highlighting the need for more sophisticated approaches.

+That's all for now, folks!
+Stay curious, stay innovative, and keep pushing the boundaries of AI research!

 # Daily Digest (February 3, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a game-changer in the world of multi-agent systems.